The smarter way

 It is important to ensure that the appropriate level of permissions is assigned to each user or application using the APIs.
 This can help to prevent unauthorized access or modification of sensitive data.
 Additionally, it is recommended to rotate API-Keys on a regular basis and to use secure password storage practices when using Basic Authentication.

 Ottu Checkout API supports different levels of permissions for the Payment Request and E-Commerce plugins.
-The permissions depend on the method being used.
+The permissions depend on the authentication method being used.

-For , permissions are granted as follows:
+For Basic Authentication, permissions are granted as follows:

 • To update a transaction, the user needs specific permission depending on the plugin being used: